Find out about Emergency Mobile Alert. Emergency Mobile Alerts keep people safe. Alerts are broadcast to all capable phones from targeted cell towers.

-Emergency Mobile Alerts are messages about emergencies sent by authorised emergency agencies to capable mobile phones.
-The alerts are designed to keep people safe and are broadcast to all capable phones from targeted cell towers.
+Emergency Mobile Alerts are messages about emergencies.
+They are sent by authorised emergency agencies to capable mobile phones.
+The alerts keep people safe and are broadcast to all capable phones from targeted cell towers.

-The alerts can be targeted to areas affected by serious hazards and will only be sent when there is a serious threat to life, health or property, and, in some cases, for test purposes.
+The alerts are targeted to areas affected by serious hazards.
+They will only be sent when there is a serious threat to life, health or property, and, in some cases, for test purposes.

-To get Emergency Mobile Alerts you need a phone capable of receiving Emergency Mobile Alerts.
+To get Emergency Mobile Alerts, you need a phone capable of receiving them.
 The phone also needs to have cell reception and up-to-date software.
 You don’t have to download an app or subscribe to a service.

 Please refer to your phone manual or talk to your mobile operator if you need help updating your phone.

 We expect half of New Zealand's phones will be able to receive the alerts.
 We expect this number to rise over time.

 As Emergency Mobile Alert is about keeping you safe, you won’t be able to opt out of receiving Emergency Mobile Alerts.